SiameseLab/quesadiya/docs/source/quickstart.rst

       "negative_sample_text": "list of text"
   }

 Security
 ========

-A disclaimer that **Quesadiya** and its contributors have no responsibility for protecting your data.
+**A disclaimer: Quesadiya and its contributors take no responsibility for protecting your data.**

-That said, we encrypt password using  `argon2 <https://pypi.org/project/argon2-cffi/>`__ to encrypt admin password.
+That said, we encrypt all passwords using `argon2 <https://pypi.org/project/argon2-cffi/>`__.

-If you'd like to prohibit any other user from accessing your data, we encourage you to change the accessibility of project folder.
+If you'd like to prohibit any other user on your environment from accessing your data, we encourage you to change the accessibility of project folder.
 You can see the path to the quesadiya root by

 .. code-block:: bash

   $ quesadiya path

-This command shows the absolute path to your project folder.
+This command shows the absolute path to quesadiya project folder.
+Go to the directory, and you'll find your project folder.